 How to Assign Boom Cards in Learning Management Systems

-If the Boom Cards decks aren’t shuffling, here’s a quick way to make sure that they always shuffle.
-Use the “Action” button next to each deck in your Boom Cards Library and assign a Fast Pin.
+I always use Fast Pins in online piano lessons.
+This is the quickest and easiest way to work with Boom Cards with a student during the lesson.
+It’s also the easiest way to make sure that the Boom Cards always shuffle and appear in a random order, like they’re supposed to.
+Use the “Action” button next to each deck in your Boom Cards Library to assign a Fast Pin.
 Quick and easy!
 Here’s how.

 What is Zoom?